-Markus Kreutzer is a designer, technologist and researcher.
+Markus Kreutzer is a design researcher, technologist and strategist.

-I work collaboratively across disciplines focusing on future concepts, services, products and experiences for present time debates, choices and strategies.
-With an interest for humanities I'm thinking about the challenges and opportunities of emerging technologies in the twenty-first century.
+I work collaboratively across disciplines focusing on future concepts, services, products and experiences for present-time debates, choices and strategies.
+With an interest for humanities I investigate the opportunities and unintended consequences of emerging technologies in the twenty-first century.
 In my practice I often use speculative and interaction design, computation, data visualization and storytelling.

 AI based mini game to inspire debate about current and future inner-city traffic issues.

 In this game, players can globally enchant traffic jams at iconic locations and turn them into nicer things like unicorns, rainbows and driving trees.
 Traffic participants are detected by computer vision based on machine learning, which allows the game to know where, what and how things are moving through the concrete jungle.
 It’s on the players dexterity to transform cars and collect all bonus points.